boomyville/NodeMCU-multisensor/README.md

-# air-temperature-sensor
+# NodeMCU
-An arduino sketch that connects an MQ-135 air quality sensor and a DHT-11 temperature/humidity sensor to a MQTT broker
+An arduino sketch that connects a
+- MQ-135 air quality sensor
+- DHT-11 temperature/humidity sensor
+- KY-037 microphone

+  To an MQTT broker